-Moab UMTRA species-specific control methodologies are documented in Table 7.
-This compilation was created based on recommendations from SMEs such as Navarro (previous DOE-Legacy Management contractor), Grand County weed department, Dinosaur National Monument, and other local weed managers.
+Moab UMTRA species-specific control methodologies are documented in the Moab UMTRA Project Revegetation Operations and Maintenance Manual for the Moab Site (DOE-EM/GJTAC2262).
+The compilation was created based on recommendations from SMEs such as Navarro (previous DOE-Legacy Management contractor), Grand County weed department, Dinosaur National Monument, and other local weed managers.
 As of this writing, research into certain treatments for specific species is still being conducted.